-a.
 Failure to provide adequate buffer for new development from Agua Creek and sensitive riparian habitat, inconsistent with LCP setback requirements.

-The appellants assert that the development is inconsistent with the above cited policies because the County failed to require an adequate 100 ft. buffer from sensitive riparian habitat and a wetland.
+The appellants assert that the development is inconsistent with the above cited policies because the County failed to require an adequate 100 ft. buffer from sensitive riparian habitat and a wetland even though alternative locations exist on site where such development may be accommodated while providing the required buffer.
 According to a biological report prepared by Mary Carroll, dated January 2009, five plant communities can be found on the site, including Venturan Coastal sage scrub, coast live oak woodland, annual grassland, and two wetland communities along Agua Creek, including coast live oak riparian forest (with patches of southern mixed riparian forest) and coastal and valley freshwater marsh.
 The approved 2,739 sq. ft. main residence, 770 sq. ft. attached garage, 1,149 sq. ft. of decks and patios, and driveway will be located within the normally required 100 ft. buffer for Agua Creek.
 The single-family residence would be located approximately 45 feet or less from the edge of the riparian canopy and oak woodland habitat and approximately 50 feet from the top of edge of stream bank.
 The driveway is located, at its closest point to the creek, approximately 2 to 3 feet from the top of bank of Agua Creek.
 The lack of an adequate buffer between the proposed residential development/access road and the riparian canopy would negatively impact the riparian ESHA on the site, inconsistent with the provisions in the certified Local Coastal Plan (LCP).